Bay Area Pilot Error Attorney

 - Errors in navigation, sometimes due to inclement weather

-- Miscommunication with air traffic controllers
+- Miscommunication with air traffic control

 - Inadequate monitoring of speed, altitude and other flight parameters